Skip to content

 • Review the representative’s Licensing & Registration file;

-• If required, notify regulator(s) (MFDA, Securities Commission);
+• If required, notify regulator(s) (CIRO, Securities Commission);

 Sentinel Financial Management Corp.